Mostert runs for 2 TDs, Tagovailoa throws for another as Dolphins hold off Patriots 24-17

-FOXBOROUGH, Mass.
-(AP) — Tua Tagovailoa has heard a lot during his NFL career about his shortcomings.
-Beating the New England Patriots continues not to be one of them.
+FOXBOROUGH, Mass. — (AP) — Tua Tagovailoa has heard a lot during his NFL career about his shortcomings.
+Beating the New England Patriots isn't one of them.

 Raheem Mostert had a pair of TD runs, including a 43-yard romp in the fourth quarter, and Tagovailoa added a 2-yard touchdown pass to Tyreek Hill to help the Miami Dolphins hold off the Patriots 24-17 on Sunday night.